Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Audiologist vacancies are advertised through public media such as the Trade Me Jobs and Seek websites.
+Audiologist vacancies may advertised through public media such as the Trade Me Jobs and Seek websites as well as the NZAS website.

 Audiologists usually work in hospitals or in audiology clinics.
 They can progress to management positions or establish their own practices.